Lab Director: Gordon E. Sarty

 Gradient-Free MRI / Space MRI Concept

 The Space/Gradient-Free MRI work focuses on the development and application of new developments in MRI technology that will result in an MRI that is an order of magnitude lighter and cheaper than existing MRIs.
 Hand held MRI and an MRI on the Moon are the ultimate long term goals.
-The applications of portable MRIs include deployment in remote rural and northern locations, developing countries, disaster and war zones.
-A Gradient-Free MRI will also have applications in small X-ray clinics, nursing homes, the Emergency Room where it would be safer for children than X-ray CT, and in the Operating Room where it will be useful for minimally invasive surgery and futuristic robotic surgery.
+The applications for gradient-free portable MRIs in the nearer term include use in remote northern communities, and in developing countries.
+These low field MRIs will be used for different diagnostics than the giant high field MRIs that are now used in large urban centers.
+Nevertheless, populations that currently have no access to MRI (most of the world's population) will then have some access.
+A Gradient-Free MRI could also have applications in small X-ray clinics, nursing homes, the Emergency Room where it would be safer for children than X-ray CT, and in the Operating Room where it will be useful for minimally invasive surgery and futuristic robotic surgery.
 Our MRI design goals of extreme low mass, low power consumption and high reliability are largely driven by our effort to secure a CSA mission to install an MRI on the International Space Station and/or a future lunar base.
+Our current work to engage northern Saskatchewan communities in educational work based on building these MRIs follows the Canadian Space Agencies Health Beyond vision.

-The Portable MRI concept is based on three strongly Canadian technological innovations:
+The Space MRI design concept is based on three strongly Canadian technological innovations:

 2. Halbach magnet geometries.
 Using permanent magnets instead of superconducting magnets also reduces mass and complexity.
 Halbach geometries also eliminate the magnetic stray field which is necessary for safe operation in space.
-Proprietary geometries with uniform magnetic fields have been developed by MRI-TECH Canada in collaboration with AMag of Poland.
-A uniform field magnet is proposed for the Space Station wrist MRI.
-Proprietary geometries with non-uniform magnetic fields have been developed by LT Imaging Inc. Our group is developing methods for imaging with non-uniform magnets.
+Past proprietary geometries with uniform magnetic fields have been developed by MRI-TECH Canada in collaboration with AMag of Poland.
+Cuurently we use proprietary geometries from LT Imaging Inc in Toronto.

 In addition to the TRASE concept for gradient-free MRI, we are also working on other approaches some of which will use highly sensitive magnetometers made from diamonds with nitrogen vacancies (NVs), one of a new generation of emerging quantum materials.